The Best Bakeries In LA

 Just What I Kneaded

 Some people may think the words “gluten-free” and “vegan” have no business in baked goods.
 But those people are wrong, and obviously have never been to Just What I Kneaded.
 Besides excellent baking puns, this bright and airy Frogtown shop serves dairy-free scones, cookies, turnovers, and galettes (many of which are GF).
-They’re located right next to Waxpaper, and churn out giant cinnamon rolls that come with (what feels like) a pound of icing, and their signature Poptarts, decorated with everything from Snoopy illustrations to seasonal horoscope depictions.
+They’re located right next to Wax Paper, and churn out giant cinnamon rolls that come with (what feels like) a pound of icing as well as "pop-tarts" decorated with everything from Snoopy to seasonal horoscopes.

-The lines at this cute Atwater bakery can get long on the weekends (we’re talking new-sneaker-store-on-Fairfax lengths), but with some planning and lots of patience, you’ll be treated to a treasure trove of pastries, croissants, and bread loaves.
-Rotating sandwiches come on crusty baguettes, ideal for long road trips or munching on at the park.
-Fluffy brioche buns are airy and light, and the chocolate chip cookies are what we wish every chocolate chip cookie tasted like - soft and sprinkled with sea salt.
-The energy here is friendly, neighborhood-ly (you’ll definitely see a young family or two that will either quell or fuel your baby fever), and is exactly the kind of place you should come after a long week of being cooped up in your apartment.
+The lines at this cute Atwater bakery can get long on the weekends (we’re talking sneaker-store-on-Fairfax lengths), but with some patience, you’ll be treated to a treasure trove of pastries, croissants, and bread loaves.
+Rotating sandwiches come on crusty baguettes, ideal for munching on at the park.
+Fluffy brioche buns are airy and light, and the chocolate chip cookies are what we wish every chocolate chip cookie tasted like: soft and sprinkled with sea salt.
+The energy here is friendly and neighborhood-y (you’ll definitely see a young family or two), so if you don't want to wait to consume your carb haul, grab one of the small patio tables outside.

-Between the symmetrical rows of potato-stuffed croquettes, cranberry cheese walnut bread, and melon pan filled with sweet custard, browsing through Roji Bakery’s pastry selection is like entering the gates of heaven.
-If heaven was filled with excellent baked goods, that is.
-This new Japanese bakery in Beverly Grove churns out beautiful, picture-perfect pastries on a near-daily basis (they’re closed on Tuesdays), like slightly purple potato danishes, savory curry pan, and an almond cookie-encased chocolate croissant that combines all of our favorite things in the world.
-Everything here looks like it was ripped straight from a well-curated Pinterest mood board—and luckily, tastes just as good as they look.
+Between the symmetrical rows of edamame-stuffed cheese bread, sliced milk loaves, and melon pan filled with sweet custard, browsing through Roji Bakery’s pastry selection is like stepping into an art gallery of baked goods.
+This Japanese bakery in Beverly Grove churns out beautiful, picture-perfect pastries like slightly purple potato danishes, savory curry pan, and an almond cookie-encased chocolate croissant that combines our favorite things in the world.
+Everything here looks like it was ripped straight from a well-curated Pinterest mood board—and luckily, it all tastes as good as it looks.

-This Long Beach bread company serves some of the best baked goods in Southern California.
-They’re 100% committed to using only naturally leavened dough (code for no commercial yeast), and only bake using organic flour.
-And it shows - their country loaf is thick and dough-y, ideal for dipping into beef stew and pretending you’re an extra on Game of Thrones.
-The kouign-amanns are salty and sweet, and the sticky buns combine the texture of a buttery croissant with the flavors of pecans.
-If you’re heading to meet some friends (or are just extra hungry), grab one of their assorted pastry boxes - it comes with six sweet treats, based on “availability, farm selection, and whims of our chefs,” and we like to think of it like a breakfast omakase.
+With locations in San Pedro and Long Beach, Colossus is one of our favorite destinations for bread and pastries, not just in the South Bay, but anywhere in LA County.
+Their naturally-fermented country loaf is thick and moist, ideal for dipping into beef stew and pretending you’re an extra on Game of Thrones.
+The kouign-amann are salty and sweet, and the sticky buns combine the texture of a buttery croissant with pecan flavor.
+If you’re heading to meet some friends (or are just extra hungry), grab one of their assorted pastry boxes: it comes with six sweet treats, based on “availability, farm selection, and whims of our chefs.”
+We like to think of it like a breakfast omakase.